rajesh-bachu/notejam/README.rst

 ============================

 - Terraform - for Infrastructure as a Code (IaaC)
-- Docker -
+- Docker - for building the image suitable for container
 - AWS VPC - Securing the applicaiton in a virtual private cloud by restricting access through IPs, Security Groups, NACLs etc.
 - Fargate - Serverless Compute engine for Containers
 - Amazon Elastic Container Registry (ECR) - for storing Docker Images
-- Application Load Balancer - to distribute the application traffic to multiple serverless instances of the application
+- Application Load Balancer - to distribute the application traffic to Fargate tasks of the application
 - Amazon S3 bucket - Backend of Terraform - stores state file (Versioning Enabled)
 - Amazon DynamoDB - stores state lock for Terraform
 - Gitlab - CI&CD deployment of entire pipeline